If you're someone who has trouble sleeping, you've probably already

 Bios Living Hot Water Bottle and Cozy in Red/Grey,

 Like to listen to music or calming sounds before bed?
 This pillow plays soft but audible music

-through vibrations, so you can hear it but anyone else sleeping in your bed can't.
+, so you can hear it but anyone else sleeping in your bed can't.
 Like a cozy, soothing white-noise experience for one.

 Dream Pad Sleep

 Photo: Courtesy of Mack's.

 These earplugs use low pressure foam which releases slowly to mold the shape of your ear.
 Comfy silence.

 If you like to use essential oils before bed, consider this diffuser.
 It has a timer, so you don't have to worry about switching anything off after you fall asleep, plus a built-in light that produces a calming glow.

 Ultrasonic Aroma Diffuser,

 Photo: Courtesy of Sebastian.